collapsed-stacks/startups/questions/3963/is-there-an-organization-to-provide-legal-and-accounting-assistance-for-startups.md

 - posted by: [George](https://stackexchange.com/users/3516499/george) on 2015-04-15
 - score: 1

-<p>To save money, you can use a template from other sites and then use your own attorney if you need help fine tuning it.</p>
+To save money, you can use a template from other sites and then use your own attorney if you need help fine tuning it.

-<p><a href="https://www.ycombinator.com/documents/" rel="nofollow">Y Combinator</a> provides some excellent documents including a sales agreement for SaaS companies.</p>
+[Y Combinator](https://www.ycombinator.com/documents/) provides some excellent documents including a sales agreement for SaaS companies.

-<p><a href="https://www.orrick.com/Practices/Emerging-Companies/Startup-Forms/Pages/default.aspx" rel="nofollow">Orrick</a> provides many other documents for various kinds of startups including technology companies.  </p>
+[Orrick](https://www.orrick.com/Practices/Emerging-Companies/Startup-Forms/Pages/default.aspx) provides many other documents for various kinds of startups including technology companies.

-<p>I have found Nolo to be a great source of legal information but have not had much success using LegalZoom.
-I feel their lawyers are generic and you may be better off trying to put together basic docs on your own and using an attorney for your specific industry so the time they bill you is time well spent.</p>
+I have found Nolo to be a great source of legal information but have not had much success using LegalZoom.
+I feel their lawyers are generic and you may be better off trying to put together basic docs on your own and using an attorney for your specific industry so the time they bill you is time well spent.

 ## Answer 4031